jaanga/jaanga.github.io/blog/2015-11-01_first-post_jaanga.md

 One day these files will be created by algorithm
 And with the GitHub API this should not be a difficult task.

+Copyright and license and read me stuff have been moved from the jope page into their own files.
+Actually the files were already there, it's just the data was duplicated and the links were not there.

+Generally the Jaanga home page is becoming a more simple experience for the user - and possibly becoming easier to maintain As aoways, there could be many more words - and much more code.